dividebysandwich/rusty-pipes/readme.md

 ### Convolution Reverb

-Lets you pass a .wav file containing the impulse response of the desired room/church.
+This option lets you select a file containing the impulse response of the desired room/church.
+RustyPipes will look in the user's config directory, subdirectory "reverb", for .wav files.
+If you don't know where that directory is on your system, you can click on the folder icon next to the dropdown to open a file browser at that location.

 ### Reverb mix